 Don’t believe me?
 Just look at our Online Teaching Job Board in April 2018 and count how many Magic Ears jobs there are:

-That’s right – the only core requirements is:
+That’s right – there are only 4 core requirements:

 There are also the technical requirements to be aware of:

 - Computer: Windows desktop or laptop later than Windows 7 // Mac desktop or laptop later than MacOSX 10.11.

 - Processor: CPU I5 4th Generation, models with suffices M, HQ, HK, and above.

 - Memory: 4GB and above.

 - Internet speeds: 20mbps download and 5mbps upload are the minimum internet speeds.
 An ethernet cord is strongly recommended for internet stability.

 What Doesn’t Work